Laz-Lopez/Project_1/README.md

 There is a lot of ways this could have been done using other variables I chose variable based on the articles I read and information that made since to me.
 If I had to do this again information that would be useful includes.
 Data on reasoning for purchasing, if customer made complaints, and if tech support was utilized.

+### Steps to Reproduce
+Your readme should include useful and adequate instructions for reproducing your analysis and final report.

+For example:

+1)You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the titanic_db.passengers table.
+Store that env file locally in the repository.

+2)clone my repo (including the acquireTitanic.py and prepare.Titanic.py) (confirm .gitignore is hiding your env.py file)

+3)libraries used are pandas, matplotlib, seaborn, numpy, sklearn,scipy, math.

+4)you should be able to run churn_report.

 [[Back to top](#top)]